Merovitz Potechin LLP

 Estate disputes are very common in Ontario, with the passing of a family member often leading to spouses and/or children disputing the contents of the deceased person’s will.
-Challenging a will in Ontario requires the guidance of an experienced estate litigation lawyer who can lead you through the process and explain the options available at each step.
+To challenge a will in Ontario, it requires the guidance of an experienced estate litigation lawyer who can lead you through the process and explain the options available at each step.

 Before seeking to challenge a will, however, it is beneficial to first understand some of the basics involved in the process.
 Let’s take a brief look at these concepts below.

 A will is a written document by a testator (the person making the will) that describes how their estate will be dealt with after they die, and it should appoint an executor who is responsible to carry out the instructions of the will.

 An estate is the entirety of the deceased person’s property (assets, liabilities, etc.) that they own at the time of their passing.